ppremru/LaunchAdoption-AAP/about/aboutPractice.md

 ## Product Adoption Sessions

-The expectation is that the CoP has a set of collaborative sessions initially facilitated by a Red Hat Architect that specializes in adoption.
-The goal of the sessions are to tune the domain and help the community curate the list of onboarding topics.
+The expectation is that the CoP (team) agrees to a set of collaborative sessions initially facilitated by a Red Hat Specialized Adoption Architect.
+The goal of the sessions are *enablement* - they provide a bridge between hands-on training and product demos.
+Guest speakers (SMEs) or team members might present topics for collaboration.
+(This is *not* a replacement for independent nor RHLS *training*.)

 ### AAP Adoption Session Format